apache/kvrocks-website/blog/2024-06-02-kqir-query-engine/index.md

 Finally, RediSearch query syntax suffers from some historical designs.
 For example, the operator precedence of AND and OR (represented by space and `|` operator in RediSearch queries) varies across different dialect versions (dialect 1 vs. dialect 2).
 This tribal knowledge might lead users to prefer established query languages.

-Considering these factors leads us to believe that incorporating support for SQL as a querying language would also be advantageous.
+To sum up, we believe that supporting SQL as a querying language would be a good decision.

 ## How we support both?